VUIIS/demo-singularity-matlab-fsl/README.md

 being done in the example Singularity file.
 Alternatively, binaries or install files can be downloaded from their source at build time - there are some commented-out sections in the Singularity file showing how that is done.
-(Thanks https://github.com/praitayini for exploring this to the bottom)
+(Thanks https://github.com/praitayini for exploring this in detail)

 ## Running the container